Lissadell House and Gardens, Sligo, Ireland

 Leonard Cohen at the Yeats Gallery on 01 August, 2010

-EXHIBITIONS at Lissadell include the Constance Markievicz Exhibition opened by An Taoiseach in March 2007, an exhibition of the paintings of AE (George Russell) and our natural history collection.
-EXHIBITIONS CLOSED 2011.
+EXHIBITIONS at Lissadell include the Constance Markievicz Exhibition opened by An Taoiseach in March 2007, an exhibition of the World War 1 paintings of Jean Jacques Bellecour.

 Images of W. B. Yeats, Countess Markievicz and AE (George Russell) on display at Lissadell